 All receivables are shown net of an allowance for uncollectible accounts.
 The Authority extends credit to customers in the normal course of operations.
-Management has evaluated the accounts and approved a write-off an allowance of \$3,500 for accounts deemed uncollectible for FY2016/2017.
-Also in FY2016/2017, the Board approved a write off \$16,300.
-The ending balance of the allowance for uncollectible accounts, after the write off \$16,300, are \$17,401 for the fiscal year ended of June 30, 2017.
+Management has evaluated the accounts and approved an allowance for uncollectible accounts of \$17,401 for the fiscal year ended of June 30, 2018.
 When an account is determined to be uncollectible, it is written off against the allowance following Board approval.